 I will say from the information below that there would be a lot of expected cast off of blood from the multiple blows.
 I have not seen the exact information you discussed earlier, but if the story is that Wallace was convicted on the basis of him “holding up the raincoat as a shield” while simultaneously striking the blows, I would say that is absurd.
 Now if he was wearing a raincoat, it could largely protect the underlying clothing.

-Some small points are incorrect or sound misleading in Gannon’s book especially but I will be able to clear that up for you as you come across anything that seems off (e.g. he says she was in the “two seater chair” with her head to the right, which makes it sound like he means the lounger… But McFall actually says the total opposite, the armchair to the left of the fireplace… So unless there’s another report and McFall totally reversed his opinion, then it is the chair on the left.
+Some small points sound misleading in Gannon’s book especially but I will be able to clear that up for you as you come across anything that seems off (e.g. he says she was in the “two seater chair” with her head to the right, which makes it sound like he means the lounger… But McFall actually says the total opposite, the armchair to the left of the fireplace… So unless there’s another report and McFall totally reversed his opinion, then it is the chair on the left.

 I am hoping you could clear something up for me.
 Have been reading the Gannon book and several times he speaks to Julia’s body being moved.
 However, to my examination based on the parlor photo from the door (parlour-colourized-1) and from the window (parlour-colourized-2) this does not appear to be the case.
 In addition, the grey mackintosh laying next to her right arm in 2 can also be seen in 1 – just beyond the blue chair in front of the sideboard.
 So it appears to be in the same location in both.

 Or is he speaking about other photos?
 Those are the only two scene photos I think I have.

 With regard to the “two seater chair” I do believe it is the one to the left of the fireplace.
 That chair (with the violin case) seems wider than the other chairs in the room.
 Is that a British term?